Giro Ledge Mips Review

 The Ledge features an intermediate to long oval head best.
 The harness allows a comfortable fit for most head shapes.
 This design allows for a pressure point-free fit, even during long days on the slopes.
 The interior of the helmet is lined with plush padding that enhances overall comfort.
 This soft lining provides cushioning and helps wick sweat, keeping your head dry and comfortable throughout the day.
 The padding is removable and washable to help maintain and reduce odor over multiple seasons of use.

-The Giro Ledge uses the Auto-Loc 2 system to adjust fit.
-It simply uses an elastic band to achieve a generally self-adjusting system.
+The Giro Ledge uses an elastic band to achieve a generally self-adjusting system to fine-tune the fit.
 It has three different circumference settings that accommodate the entire size range.
 We appreciate its easy and hands-off nature but noticed that this helmet would bobble more than others.

 The Ledge accommodates large and medium-framed goggles without creating the dreaded “gaper gap.”